KratosMultiphysics/Kratos/applications/DEMApplication/README.md

 amongst the compilation options, so the DEM application is compiled.

-No auxiliar external libraries are needed.
+No auxiliary external libraries are needed.

 ## Theory